jessicaano92/jessicaano92/README.md

 <br />

-- ⚡ Fun fact: I thrive on great coffee, nature, biking, and taking on challenges and learning new technologies.
+- ⚡ Fun fact: I thrive on great coffee, nature, biking, and taking on challenges and learning new technologies!

 <br />

 [linkedin]: https://www.linkedin.com/in/jessica-anocibar/